Pediatric foot and ankle care

 Our pediatric foot and ankle care

-Your child's feet are vastly different from an adult's because they are still developing and will continue to well into adolescence.
-It is crucial to see our pediatric foot specialists and surgeons for your child's condition.
-Our physicians have the necessary experience and knowledge to ensure your child can heal and thrive.
+Your child's feet are vastly different from an adult's because they are still developing and will continue to develop well into adolescence.
+It is crucial to see pediatric foot specialists and surgeons who know this, to ensure your child can heal and grow.

-We know this condition causes worry for parents because the treatment for clubfoot is slow and long.
-Yet, this unhurried pace allows for true, lasting healing to occur.
-We share the same goals that you hold — to see your child walking, running and playing pain-free.
-We are here to see you and your child through to a great outcome.
+We understand this can be frustrating or worrisome because the treatment for clubfoot is slow and long.
+However, this unhurried pace allows for true, lasting healing to occur for your child.
+Just know that we share the same goals as you: to see your child walking, running and playing pain-free.

 Treatment for toe abnormalities